SixSins/3x3/README.md

 ## Credit

 Credit goes to Panda4994 for the idea and for his list of 3x3 coordinates.
 If you want to know how exactly to kill the Wither quickly like this, [watch his video](https://youtu.be/hx4I2zz_6do).

-I made this app for a few reasons.
-I've had a script sitting on my desktop for the past few months that does the exact same thing, but it was ugly and I couldn't share it.
-I wanted to make a browser version partly because I wanted some more experience with JavaScript tech.
-But the thing that finally pushed me to do it was [watching Iskall85 fail hardcore at killing the Wither](https://youtu.be/ReH2vR___Dg?t=13m21s).